The Smittcamp Family Honors College

 - An Office of Research and Sponsored Programs that is among the largest of its kind in California.

-- The Library is the largest library in the California State University system.
+- The Fresno State Library is the largest library in the California State University system.

 - Fresno State is at the geographic center of California, about a three-hour drive from Los Angeles or San Francisco.

-- Yosemite, Kings Canyon and Sequoia National Parks—some of the world’s most breathtaking scenery and natural wonders—are just a short drive away.
+- Yosemite National Park and Sequoia & Kings Canyon National Parks — some of the world’s most breathtaking scenery and natural wonders — are just a short drive away.

 - The Fresno metropolitan area is home to nearly 1 million people.
 Fresno has all the amenities of a big city, yet retains a friendly, atmosphere.